 The law specifically says that any educational, experiential, or skill requirements for a job must be reasonably necessary to fulfill the job's duties and responsibilities.
 This "Business Necessity" concept can, and often does, block Labor Certs from being approved.
 A sponsoring employer must be careful to both accurately describe the duties and responsibilities of a job and set reasonable requirements and prerequisites for that job.
 The employer should consider industry standards and the general hiring practices of companies and businesses in the same fields.
 The employer should also look at any similar positions already with the employer's own business or with other similar organizations and consider what those positions require.

-The law requires that an employer sponsoring a foreign national employee pay the employee at least the prevailing wage rate for the particular job.
-The employer must also be able to prove that he or she can afford to pay the employee at the prevailing wage.
-The purpose of the law is twofold: to prevent foreign national workers from being exploited through lower wages, and to prevent the depression of wages in the general job market.
+The law requires that an employer sponsoring a foreign national pay that employee at least the prevailing wage rate for the particular job.
+The employer must also be able to prove that the company can afford to pay the employee at the prevailing wage.
+The purpose of the law is twofold: to prevent foreign national workers from being exploited through lower wages, and to prevent the depression of wages in the job market.

 The prevailing wage is the "average" wage paid to persons employed in similar positions, requiring similar educational, experiential, and skill requirements, in the local geographic area.
 The U.S. Department of Labor and state labor agencies regularly collect wage information from the wide variety of careers and fields.
 A number of private wage survey firms also collect and compile this wage data.

-Employers cannot dance around prevailing wages!
-If an employer wishes to sponsor a foreign national through a specific job, the employer must attest that the foreign national will receive at least the prevailing wage, and that the employer has the finances to pay at least that wage.
+Employers cannot dance around prevailing wages.
+If an employer wishes to sponsor a foreign national through a specific job, the employer must attest that the foreign national will receive at least the prevailing wage and that the employer has the finances to pay at least that wage.
 This can be a significant stumbling block for many employers.
-For example, some employers may find the "official" prevailing wage particularly high as compared to what they would normally pay a U.S. citizen worker or someone who already has a green card.
+For example, some employers might find the "official" prevailing wage particularly high as compared to what they would normally pay a U.S. worker.
 Other employers might not have the necessary financial documentation to show that they can afford to pay the prevailing wage.

 Prevailing wages can present huge problems for many employers.
 Foreign nationals hoping for sponsorship through a U.S. employer should carefully and thoroughly discuss this issue with their sponsoring employer.